samWson/deca/README.md

 Deca should work fine with VT100 terminal emulators.

 Deca is run at the command line with the command `deca`.
+A blank file will be shown if no arguments are provided.
+A file can be opened by passing it as the first argument to the command: `deca wikipedia-text-editor.txt`.

 Deca uses [Calendar Versioning](https://calver.org/) in the format `YYYY.MM.DD`.